rubyworks/bezel/README.md

 to the developers and end-users alike in that it puts an end to the dreaded
 <i>Dependency Hell</i>.

+### How to Bezel a Project

+To allow your project to work with Bezel create a `lib/{project.name}.bezel` file in your project.
+The file should contain import statments and any other code to get your API to best interface via it's bezel.
+Here is an example of ANSI's bezel file.

+    module ANSI; end

+    import 'ansi/code'
+    import 'ansi/bbcode'
+    import 'ansi/columns'
+    import 'ansi/diff'
+    import 'ansi/logger'
+    import 'ansi/mixin'
+    import 'ansi/progressbar'
+    import 'ansi/string'
+    import 'ansi/table'
+    import 'ansi/terminal'

 ## COPYRIGHT

 Copyright (c) 2009 Thomas Sawyer